abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Diagnosis/Project_Chest_XRay_Tuberculosis_Diagnosis/README.md

 - pip install -r requirement.txt
 - download the dataset and unzip and put it in nih/ folder.
 - **python training.py** in your conda or virtualenv environment.
+- training labels are nih/train.csv and test label are nih/test.csv ,
+- One can also perform cross validation with the datasets label file , nih/dataset_03.csv file.

 **References:**